wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 blocks is treated as a clean and read-only victim block just like in a victim cache.
 The read-only victim block only responds to read misses on the other block, the fill block, and thus neither coherence state nor other metadata bits is maintained for it.
+Logically speaking, the victim block is not in the DRAM cache.
+It just co-locates with the fill block to reduce the latency of block fetch if some future accesses hit the victim block.

 We next describe the data and metadata layout.
 One extra metadata is added per-entry to indicate whether the entry contains one single uncompressed block, or two compressed blocks, one being the fill block and the other